Coal to biomass-fired conversion

 Clyde Bergemann Power Group (CBG) was subcontracted by Doosan Babcock to supply the former’s DRYCON dry bottom ash handling system, which is a steel plate conveyor, to replace the existing submerged scraper chain in each boiler.
 DRYCON uses ambient air for cooling the bottom ash, unlike the old submerged scraper chain that uses water for ash conveying.

-CBG will has also delivered pneumatic fuel conveying system for the plant to convey the wooden pellets from the silos to the inlet of the fuel mills located 80m-200m away from the boilers.
+CBG will have also delivered a pneumatic fuel conveying system for the plant to convey wooden pellets from the silos to the inlet of the fuel mills located 80m to 200m away from the boilers.

 The fuel handling system for the conversion project has been engineered and designed by Fairport Engineering, a company based in Adlington, England.
 The civil works for the same were provided by Clancy Consulting.

 Emerson has been appointed as the main automation and electrical contractor for the project.
 Its contractual scope includes demolition, engineering, installation, start-up, and commissioning.
-It will further be responsible for co-ordination of work among multiple suppliers and contractors working for the project.
+It will further be responsible for the coordination of work among multiple suppliers and contractors working for the project.